emeliehansson/milestone-3-hangman/README.md

 ## The Plan
 ---
+This game was created for poeple of all ages that would like a fun game that is challenging with different difficulties.
+I wanted it to be an easy game to navigate through for both returning visitors as well as new ones.
+It should be clear for the player what options they have when the enter the game.

+&nbsp;
 Before starting to build the game I made a plan of how I wanted it to work.
 To do this in a way that looked good and was easy to navigate I created a flowchart with the help of [diagrams.net](https://www.diagrams.net/).

 &nbsp;